Michupes128/Michupes128/README.md

-I'm Michupes128
+I'm Michupes128,
-I am not good at coding
+I am not good at coding,
-Learning Python
+learning Python.
-I'll add the stuff I like to this list afterwards
+I'll add the stuff I like to this list afterwards.

 welcome = "Hello world"